So, you've got an idea to make an online course but you're not sure where to start.

 Some online course platforms like Udemy will do some of your marketing for you.

-But if you want your online course to be truly successful, you'll need do a lot of marketing and advertising yourself.
+But if you want to be truly successful, you'll need to focus a lot on marketing and selling your online course yourself.

 This is a core element a successful online course business and it's an ongoing skill to learn and master beyond the creation of the course itself.